remix-run/remix/.changeset/dry-books-hug.md

 ---
-"@remix-run/serve": minor
+"@remix-run/serve": patch
 ---

-Allow remix-serve CLI to fallback to default stack trace if source maps are not available
+Don't try to load sourcemaps if they don't exist on disk